Third Party Payments Disclosure

-In conjunction with the Department of Labor Fiduciary Rule, we want to ensure you understand how Raymond James & Associates, Inc., Raymond James Financial Services, Inc., Raymond James Financial Services Advisors, Inc. and certain other affiliated entities, as applicable (collectively, Raymond James), and its advisors are compensated, and where to find more detailed information about available accounts and investments.
+In our continued commitment to be transparent with our clients, we want to ensure you understand how Raymond James & Associates, Inc., Raymond James Financial Services, Inc., Raymond James Financial Services Advisors, Inc. and certain other affiliated entities, as applicable (collectively, Raymond James), and its advisors are compensated, and where to find more detailed information about available accounts and investments.

 Certain sources of compensation may be familiar to you because they are directly associated with your account type or investments.
 Other forms of compensation, however, may not be as familiar, because they do not directly affect the amount you pay.
 To help you learn more about the forms of compensation Raymond James receives, please review the overview below.
 A “Source Documents” section is included at the bottom to provide more detailed information.

 We encourage you to review this information carefully and contact your financial advisor with questions.

 Raymond James receives compensation from the companies that sponsor, manage and/or promote the sale of certain mutual funds offered by Raymond James financial advisors.
 The payments from these mutual fund companies to Raymond James are intended to help offset a variety of expenses, including expenses associated with marketing mutual funds to new investors, educating financial advisors, providing statements and tax reporting, and other expenses associated with servicing clients’ accounts.
 The following description is intended to provide an overview of the various types of compensation Raymond James may receive in connection with the services provided.